This policy applies to applications to begin study at the University of Leeds in the academic year 2023-24.

 Policy review and monitoring

-This policy is reviewed annually by the University’s Recruitment and Portfolio Committee (most recently in February 2021) and, where appropriate, policies and procedures for the admission of students to taught courses may be revised in line with changes to the internal and external admissions environment.
-For example, the University continually develops its widening access strategy and processes in line with Office for Students (OfS) guidance and the University’s value of inclusiveness.
+This policy is reviewed annually by the University’s Recruitment and Portfolio Steering Group (most recently in February 2022) and policies and procedures for the admission of students to taught courses may be revised in line with changes to the internal and external admissions environment.
+For example, the University continually develops its widening access strategy and processes in line with Office for Students (OfS) guidance and the University’s value of inclusivity.

-Any amendments made to admissions policies after the point of publication will be summarised in the Version control section at the bottom of the page.
+Any amendments made to this policy after the point of publication will be summarised in the Version control section at the bottom of the page.

 University roles and responsibilities

-Taught Admissions policies at the University of Leeds are overseen by the University Recruitment and Portfolio Committee.
+Taught admissions policies at the University of Leeds are overseen by the University Recruitment and Portfolio Steering Group.

-Admissions decisions at the University of Leeds are ultimately made by academic schools and/or faculties in order to admit candidates who have the potential to succeed on course.
-The Student Education Service (SES), provided by professional services staff, is responsible for managing the admissions procedures in line with the University’s admissions policies, providing support, training and advice to its staff, enquirers and applicants.
+Admissions decisions at the University of Leeds are made by academic schools and/or faculties in order to admit candidates who have the potential to succeed on course.
+The Admissions Service, provided by professional services staff, is responsible for managing the admissions procedures in line with the University’s admissions policies, providing support and advice to its staff, enquirers and applicants.

-All members of academic and professional services staff with responsibility for the admissions process are given appropriate guidance in order to fulfil their roles competently and in line with this policy.
-Structured guidance is given in light of any national or institutional changes to admissions policy or procedures and ongoing counsel is provided to all admissions staff in the Student Education Service.
+All members of academic and professional services staff with responsibility for the admissions process are given appropriate training and guidance on national or institutional changes to admissions policy or procedures.

 Applicant and student responsibilities